fiona-strasser-nyu/group-19-final-project/README.md

 In the main repository, we have four main files holding the classes that define our model: rag.py, llm.py, input_safety.py, output_safety.py, and agent.py.
 These are the files needed to createa our model.
 To run our streamlit UI, use app.py

+We also have two files that were used for testing: evalute_filter.py, which defines the process of going through the safety filters, and test_pipeline, which actually uses this to evalutate our safety filtering quality.

 **Tutorial:** To run the streamlit app from colab:

 ```